tomwhartung/seeourminds.com-bootstrap/doc/gallery_text-3-stories.md

-# gallery_text-4-stories.md
+# gallery_text-3-stories.md

-## This Is Part 4

-This part contains some guidelines for the stories that appear with the Gallery images on SeeOurMinds.com .

-- For part 1, general information, see https://github.com/tomwhartung/seeourminds.com/blob/master/Site/doc/gallery_text-1-general.md
-- For part 2, about what the colors represent, see https://github.com/tomwhartung/seeourminds.com/blob/master/Site/doc/gallery_text-2-the_language.md
-- For part 3, about the short text fields, see https://github.com/tomwhartung/seeourminds.com/blob/master/Site/doc/gallery_text-3-nuggets.md

-**If you're a friend or family member, you don't need to worry about those.**

-## Don't Worry About the Short Descriptions
+# Short Descriptions

-These are described in part 3 (see link above).

-You don't need to read part 3, because I will take care of all short descriptions - but you can check it out if you like.
+I will take care of all short descriptions.

-Short descriptions are optional, but I want to be sure to have something in each of them for consistency.
+They are optional, but I want them to be consistent.
-Also, I want them to "sound" and be consistent (e.g., no first or second person), to a certain extent, for all images.

-**Just let me know if what I put in one of the short descriptions is wrong or if you don't like it.**
+If you don't like what I put in one of the short descriptions or if it is wrong, let me know.

-# The SeeOurMinds.com Story Is Optional
+# The Story Is Optional

-Like the other text fields ("nuggets"), the story is optional.
 Having good stories though, is what makes the site consistent and much more worth while.

 **Unless you want me to leave it blank, the story is the part I need help with.**

 ## Default Story

-The "story" I use by default is just a few html tags with no text.
+The default story is just a few sentences about work and school, whatever I can get from Facebook.
-This causes the "Show the Story" button to appear, but display nothing when it's clicked.

-I use this as a reminder that I need to contact the person and either get them to give me a story or tell me they don't want one.

-**If you don't want to have a story for your image, let me know and I will remove the empty html, which will remove the button from the page.**

-# Examples: My Favorite Stories
+## Good Examples

 For examples of the best stories, see the images in the galleries nearest the top of the list of "All" of them.
 I am very happy with some of the stories in the Game of Thrones and Sopranos galleries, but they took a long time to write.

-In some cases, just writing one took 2-4 hours!
-But I think they are good, *so whatevs!*
+The stories about my parents were difficult to write.
+They are very personal but they have a reasonably happy ending.

 # Story Guidelines